zhangyumeng1sjtu/DeepSecE/README.md

 - `--model_location` path to the model weights (download from [here](https://tool2-mml.sjtu.edu.cn/DeepSecE/checkpoint.pt)).
 - `--data_dir` directory that stores TXSS profiles (download from [here](https://tool2-mml.sjtu.edu.cn/DeepSecE/TXSS_profiles.tar.gz)).
 - `--out_dir` directory that stores prediction outputs.
-- `--save_attn` add to save sequence attention of effector.
+- `--save_attn` add to save sequence attention of secreted protein.
 - `--no_cuda` add when CUDA is not available.

-It takes about 5 minutes to predict effectors from a bacterial genome containing 3000 proteion coding sequences on a NVIDIA GeForce RTX 2080 Super GPU.
+It takes about 5 minutes to predict secreted proteins from a bacterial genome containing 3000 proteion coding sequences on a NVIDIA GeForce RTX 2080 Super GPU.

 ### Plot attention

-If you save the attention output of the putative effectors (add `--save_attn`), you can run `python scripts /plot_attention.py [directory of prediction output]` to plot the saliency map from attention, and infer potentially import regions related to protein secretion.
+If you save the attention output of the putative secreted proteins (add `--save_attn`), you can run `python scripts /plot_attention.py [directory of prediction output]` to plot the saliency map from attention, and infer potentially import regions related to protein secretion.

 ## Contact